 Cedar Mill Creek and its tributary, North Johnson Creek, drain 5,300 acres from the West Hills into Beaverton Creek in the Tualatin Hills Nature Park.
-These creeks pass through neighborhoods and parks, around businesses and under roadways, and then join together at the intersection of Walker Road and Murray Boulevard in Beaverton.
+These creeks pass through neighborhoods and parks, around businesses and under roadways, before joining together at the intersection of Walker Road and Murray Boulevard in Beaverton.

-- Streams were altered, and wetlands were drained for new human uses like early logging, farming and other development
+- Streams were altered and wetlands were drained for early logging, farming and other development

 - Homes were built in historic floodplains before regulations existed to prevent it

 - Urban growth, roadway construction and reduced natural space has affected the land’s ability to absorb rainfall before it enters streams